The Three Best Stock Simulators

-This simulator is noteworthy because of its suitability for the classroom, and it has consequently gained a wide following among educators.
+This simulator is noteworthy because of its suitability for the classroom.
+It has gained a wide following among educators.
 The gaming features include the opportunity to create customized, private competitions for individual classes, grades, or other groups.
 You can design competitions or tailor-made investing scenarios with specialized rules such as specific commission rates, trading competition time frames suited to the term of a class, and varied initial cash balances.

 Trading stock markets is a tricky business and there is rarely a single investor – beginner or otherwise – who becomes hugely successful right out of the gate.
 It’s a simple fact that, as is the case with learning and developing any new skill, practicing at stock trading can become a very valuable aid in becoming a super-successful investor.
-Using a stock market simulator allows you to practice the art of trading while you’re learning the real-life game of investing, and ideally will help you ultimately become a more skilled and successful investor in real life.
+Using a stock market simulator allows you to practice the art of trading while you’re learning the game of investing, ideally helping you to ultimately become a more skilled and successful investor in real life.

 Thank you for reading CFI’s guide on Three Best Stock Simulators.
 To know more and advance your career, these additional resources will be helpful: